dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 Sneff, Associate Fellow of Harvard's Declaration Resources Project, investigated individuals affiliated with Thomas Jefferson, including household members, between the years of 1776-1784 before reaching this conclusion.<a href="#footnotes">(5)</a>
-While the potential for the T.P. initials to reference an individual other than Paine should be acknowledged, the contextual understanding of who was intimately aware, and would have been privy to, the Declaration drafting process appeared to strongly favor Thomas Paine.
+While the potential for the T.P. initials to reference an individual other than Paine should be acknowledged, the contextual understanding of who was intimately aware, and would have been privy to the Declaration drafting process appeared to strongly favor Thomas Paine.
 Professor Allen graciously acknowledged her support of this manuscript and its significance by agreeing to include it in the register of Harvard's Declaration Database during its next update.